 In Simply Tolstoy, which is part of Simply Charly’s Great Lives book series, author Donna Orwin talks about Leo Tolstoy’s (1828-1910) extensive network of relatives and explores his ideas about the importance of family.

 The renowned author and social reformer could not have known that seven years after his death, in the aftermath of the Russian Revolution, his once close-knit family would be scattered, imprisoned and exiled.

-This year marks the 100th anniversary since the Bolsheviks came to power, prompting the Tolstoys, along with many other members of Russian nobility, to flee the country.
+Last November marked the 100th anniversary since the Bolsheviks came to power, prompting the Tolstoys, along with many other members of Russian nobility, to flee the country.

 Because of this separation, contact among the Tolstoy siblings and cousins was nearly impossible.
 But since 2000, the clan has been returning to its roots—the ancestral estate at Yasnaya Polyana (about 124 miles south of Moscow), where the author and his family had lived for many years.

 During the gathering, the family members take part in a number of activities which celebrate both their roots and diversity.